cipherphage/card-game/README.md

 ## Explanation

-This is a very simple Blackjack webapp built using React for a user to play against a computer dealer.
+This is a Blackjack webapp built using React for a user to play against a computer dealer.

 ## Existing Features